Hot Creek Geothermal Area

 Hot Creek Geological Site Camping & Lodging

-The camping is not allowed at the hot springs but you can camp on public land or Brown's Owens River Campground is located 5 miles away.
+Camping is not permitted at the hot springs.
+You can camp on public land or at Brown's Owens River Campground, which is located five miles away.

 The closest accommodations are available in Mammoth Lakes, 12 miles west.